alensiljak/cashier/README.md

 - Install Termux
   - install python and ledger packages
-  - install cashiersync with pip
+  - `pip install cashiersync`
-- clone or create folders for the ledger book and prices
+- git clone or manually create folders for the ledger book and prices
 - set up .ledgerrc in the home directory, to point to the book and prices files
 - add the Termux shortcuts for updating the data (pull)
 - add the Termux shortcut to run cashiersync

+To transfer the transactions from the mobile device to desktop:

+- add lazygit and a shortcut for opening it in the book directory.
+This can be used to commit the transactions directly on the mobile device.
+- use snapdrop.net to transfer the export file from CashierSync